China–Palestine relations: Contemporary relations

-After Mao, the PRC has continued to support the Palestinian cause albeit in a more limited fashion.
 Under Deng's successors, the PRC has continued its relations with both Israel and the Arab States.
-Under Chinese leaders Jiang Zemin and Hu Jintao, China has supported the Middle East peace process and the Oslo Accords in principle.
+Under CCP general secretaries Jiang Zemin and Hu Jintao, China has supported the Middle East peace process and the Oslo Accords in principle.
 Yasser Arafat visited China on 14 occasions.
-His successor Mahmoud Abbas has also visited China on multiple occasions.

-After the victory of Hamas, a Palestinian military group that favored the restoration of historical Palestine in the 2006 Palestinian elections, China refused to call the group a terrorist organization and called them elected representatives of the Palestinian People.
-This statement was clarified by the PRC Foreign Ministry in January 2006.
+After the 2006 Palestinian legislative elections, the PRC referred to Hamas as the democratically elected representatives of the Palestinian people.
 The PRC invited the Hamas Foreign Minister Mahmoud al-Zahar to attend the China-Arab Cooperation Forum in June 2006 ignoring protests by both the United States and Israel but received praise from Mahmoud Abbas.
+The PRC continued to focus its Palestinian diplomacy with the PLO, however.
+Chinese contacts with Hamas decreased following Hamas' defeat of Fatah in the 2007 Battle of Gaza.
+As part of its view of maintaining a balanced posture and avoiding alienating Hamas, the PRC's policy is to never label Hamas as a terrorist organization.

-After the 2008-2009 Gaza War, PRC Foreign Ministry Spokesman Qin Gang urged both parties to solve disputes through dialogue and denounces the use of military force in solving conflicts.
-After the May 31, 2010 Gaza flotilla raid the PRC Foreign Ministry spokesman Ma Zhaoxu strongly condemned Israel and urged Israel to seriously implement the UN Security Council resolutions and to improve the situation in the Gaza Strip by lifting the blockade.
+After the 2008–2009 Gaza War, Chinese Foreign Ministry spokesperson Qin Gang urged both parties to solve disputes through dialogue and denounces the use of military force in solving conflicts.
+After the May 31, 2010 Gaza flotilla raid the Chinese Foreign Ministry spokersperson Ma Zhaoxu strongly condemned Israel and urged Israel to seriously implement the UN Security Council resolutions and to improve the situation in the Gaza Strip by lifting the blockade.

-During the November 2012 Operation Pillar of Defense in the Gaza Strip, a spokesperson from the Ministry of Foreign Affairs of the People's Republic of China told reporters in a news conference that China expressed "concern" to the clashes and urge all sides, particularly Israel, to display restraint and avoid civilian casualties.
+During the November 2012 Operation Pillar of Defense in the Gaza Strip, a Chinese Foreign Ministry spokesperson told reporters in a news conference that China expressed "concern" to the clashes and urge all sides, particularly Israel, to display restraint and avoid civilian casualties.
 On November 29, 2012, China voted in favor of UN General Assembly Resolution 67/19 Palestine to non-member observer state status in the United Nations.
+In 2014, General Secretary of the Chinese Communist Party Xi Jinping stated that he supported Palestinian statehood.

-During the 2014 Israel–Gaza conflict, PRC Foreign Ministry Spokesperson Hong Lei on 9 July 2014 in response to the violence said: "We believe that to resort to force and to counter violence with violence will not help resolve problems other than pile up more hatred.
+During the 2014 Gaza War, Chinese Foreign Ministry spokesperson Hong Lei on 9 July 2014 in response to the violence said: "We believe that to resort to force and to counter violence with violence will not help resolve problems other than pile up more hatred.
 We urge relevant parties to bear in mind the broader picture of peace and the lives of the people, immediately realize a ceasefire, stick to the strategic choice of peace talks and strive for an early resumption of talks."